zenpho/AbletonLiveMIDINoteProcessors/README.md

 ## MIDI Stutter GM Drums
 ![MIDI Stutter GM Drums](Screenshots/MIDIStutterGMDrums.png)
 - Injects echo (stutter) for some GM drum note #s with adjustable probability and timing.
-- This is a pre-built setup with "MIDI Drop Note" and several "MIDI Stutter Note Layer"s.
+- This is a pre-built setup with "MIDI Drop Note" and several "MIDI Stutter Note"s.
 - E.G. Insert this on a drum pattern track to give subtle variation for the whole pattern.
 - Please edit the trigger note #s and probabilities to suit your pattern.